edgedb/easy-edgedb/README.md

 };
 ```

-Let's see what we wrote before to make sure that we should use it:
+Let's look at the output to see what we wrote before to make sure that we should use it:

 ```
 {